There’s an old saying that the more things change, the more they stay the same.

 As you can tell, the addition of Google’s MUM is leaving a lot of digital marketing experts worried about the changes to come.

-While there will likely be some big changes for how content marketing works, the idea that consistently publishing engaging and informative pieces that meet user intent will likely still remain the same.
+While there will likely be some significant changes in how content marketing works, the idea that consistently publishing engaging and informative pieces that meet user intent will likely still remain the same.

 Here are a few possible things we can expect moving forward in a post-MUM era.